 "We never had the luxury to keep the studio cool," he said.
 "The talent would always feel uncomfortable."

 As of Monday, the station was broadcasting from its new home on a two-acre parcel in the Quarry Hill Business Park off Route 102, just east of its current studios along the state highway, Mahoney said.

 All new studio equipment has been installed, but Mahoney said production of about 20 shows that are pre-recorded at CTSB won't resume until July 11.
-He noted live broadcasts of local board of selectmen and school committee meetings will return in mid-July.
-Currently, the municipal gatherings are only being recorded for playback at later dates.

 First signed on in 1989, CTSB broadcasts government, educational and independently produced programs over three channels on the Time Warner Cable system serving Lee, Lenox, Stockbridge, Great Barrington and Sheffield.